Leo4j/Invoke-GrabTheHash/README.md

 ```

 ### Provide a .pfx file
-You can also reuse a previously obtained .pfx to obtain the user hash
+You can also reuse a previously obtained .pfx to get the user hash

 Make sure you provide the full path to the .pfx file, as well as the CN and Domain information
 ```